OpenEvalProject/evals/manuscripts/elife-90604/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/90604/elife-90604-fig6-v1.jpg)

-**Figure 6.:** KVTOT) block in male and female myocytes.(A) Simulated time course of male IKv2.1 (top panel, solid traces) and IKv1.5 (lower panel, dashed traces) at three different baseline membrane potentials (–45 mV green, –40 mV blue, and –35 mV black).
+**Figure 6.:** (A) Simulated time course of male IKv2.1 (top panel, solid traces) and IKv1.5 (lower panel, dashed traces) at three different baseline membrane potentials (–45 mV green, –40 mV blue, and –35 mV black).
 (B) Simulated time course of female IKv2.1 (top panel solid traces) and IKv1.5 (lower panel, dashed traces) at three different baseline membrane potentials (–45 mV light blue, –40 mV purple, and –35 mV red).
 Current contribution to IKVTOT from KV1.5 (indicated by asterisks) and KV2.1 in male and female myocytes at a baseline membrane potential of –45 mV (C), –40 mV (D), and –35 mV (E).

 Having explored the regulation of graded membrane potential by the activation of IKVTOT to counterbalance the nonselective cations currents (INSC), we next explored the effects of steady membrane depolarization in the in silico vascular smooth muscle cell myocyte model on ICa in male and female myocytes.
 We predicted ICa in our male and female simulations at steady-state membrane depolarization after simulation for 500 s.
 We observed that as the membrane depolarizes from –55 to –35 mV, ICa in male myocytes increased from 0 to 1.0 pA while in female myocytes ICa increased from 0 to 1.5 pA as shown in Figure 7A, suggesting that ICa is larger in female compared to those of male myocytes.
 We recorded the predicted [Ca2+]i and observed that ICa led to a higher calcium influx in female compared to male simulations as shown in Figure 7B.
 To illustrate in detail, we show in Figure 7C and D time traces of in silico predictions of membrane voltage at –40 mV (top panel), ICa (middle panel), and [Ca2+]i (lower panel) corresponding to the male and female data points indicated by black and blue arrows, respectively, shown in Figure 7A and B. In the male case (Figure 7C), at a steady membrane potential of –40 mV, L-type calcium CaV1.2 channels produced a current of 0.5 pA.
 However, in female simulations (Figure 7D), we observed that at a steady membrane potential of –40 mV, L-type calcium CaV1.2 channels produced a current of 0.65 pA.
 We calculated that at –40 mV, two CaV1.2 channels are needed to sustain 0.5 pA of current in male myocytes while three CaV1.2 channels are needed to sustain 0.65 pA of current in female myocytes.
 Although the sex-specific differences in male and female simulations at –40 mV are small, a 15 nM difference in the overall response of [Ca2+]i can have a profound effect on the constriction state of the myocytes.
 The predictions from the Hernandez–Hernandez model provide a comprehensive picture of physiological conditions and support the idea that a small number of CaV1.2 channels supply the steady Ca2+ influx needed to support a maintained constricted state in small arteries and arterioles (Fleischmann et al., 1994; Rubart et al., 1996).
 The differences between males and females are notable in the context of observations indicating varied sex-based responses to antihypertensive agents that target the Ca2+ handling system in vascular smooth muscle cells.

 ![Figure 7.](https://cdn.elifesciences.org/articles/90604/elife-90604-fig7-v1.jpg)

-**Figure 7.:** Ca) and calcium influx in male and female vascular smooth muscle cells.(A) Male and female whole-cell ICa membrane potential relationship.
+**Figure 7.:** (A) Male and female whole-cell ICa membrane potential relationship.
 (B) Male and female intracellular calcium concentration in the cytosolic compartment at indicated membrane potential.
 (C) Time course of membrane potential in male vascular smooth muscle cells before (black) and after (gray) simulated nifedipine application (top panel).
 Corresponding time course of L-type calcium current ICa before (black) and after (gray) simulated nifedipine application (middle panel) and intracellular calcium [Ca2+]i concentration before (black) and after (gray) simulated nifedipine application (lower panel).
 (D) Time course of membrane potential in female vascular smooth muscle cells before (blue) and after (pink) simulated nifedipine application (top panel).
 Corresponding time course of L-type calcium current ICa before (blue) and after (pink) simulated nifedipine application (middle panel) and intracellular calcium [Ca2+]i concentration before (blue) and after (pink) simulated nifedipine application (lower panel).

 Next, we simulated the effects of calcium channel blocker nifedipine on ICa at a steady membrane potential of –40 mV in male and female simulations.
 Briefly, previous studies Davis et al., 1992 have shown that at the therapeutic dose of nifedipine (i.e., about 0.1 μM) L-type Cav1.2 channel currents are reduced by about 60–70%.
 Accordingly, we decreased ICa in our mathematical simulations by the same extent.
 In Figure 7C and D, we show the predicted male (gray) and female (pink) time course of membrane voltage at –40 mV (top panel), ICa (middle panel), and [Ca2+]i (lower panel).
 First, we observed that in both male and females 0.1 μM nifedipine modifies the frequency of oscillation in the membrane potential by causing a reduction in oscillation frequency.
 Second, both male and female simulations (middle panels) show that 0.1 μM nifedipine caused a reduction of ICa to levels that are very similar in male and female myocytes following treatment.
 Consequently, the reduction of ICa causes both male and female simulations to reach a very similar baseline [Ca2+]i of about 85 nM (lower panels).
 As a result, simulations provide evidence supporting the idea that CaV1.2 channels are the predominant regulators of intracellular [Ca2+] entry in the physiological range from –40 mV to –20 mV.
 Importantly, these predictions also suggest that clinically relevant concentrations of nifedipine cause larger overall reductions in Ca2+ influx in female than in male arterial myocytes.